Date: Monday, December 4, 2017

 World Premiere at the 2017 Tribeca Film Festival.
 Official Selection of the 2017 Sheffield Doc/Fest and 2017 Hot Docs Canadian International Film Festival.

-Filmmaker Lana Wilson will attend in person for discussion with Paul Turano, filmmaker and Assistant Professor of Visual and Media Arts at Emerson College.
+Filmmaker Lana Wilson will attend in person for discussion

 About the Film: